-Press the switch rearward and release it within one-half second and the sunroof will open automatically from any position.
-The sunroof will open fully and stop automatically.
+Press the switch rearward and release it within one-half second.
+The sunroof and sunshade will open automatically from any position.
+The sunroof and sunshade will open fully and stop automatically.
 This is called "Express Open".
-During Express Open operation, any movement of the sunroof switch 3 will stop the sunroof.
+During Express Open operation, any movement of the sunroof switch will stop the sunroof.